 All in all, the Brexit scenario is still very uncertain.
 Whatever happens, the result will be opportunities, as well as setbacks for the recruitment market.
-At the moment, Brexit news change almost daily, so what will actually happen is anyone’s guess, but one thing you can be sure of is that the best career opportunities in the UK will still be found at Zoek.
-Right now, we’ve just added new jobs in Sussex, jobs in Oxford, jobs in Glasgow and jobs in Essex, so if you’re looking for your next career move in the months leading up to Brexit, the best place to start your search is right here.
+At the moment, Brexit news changes almost daily.
+So what will actually happen is anyone’s guess.
+You can be sure that the best career opportunities in the UK will still be found at Zoek.
+If you’re looking for your next career move in the months leading up to Brexit, the best place to start your job search is right here.

 Interested in finding out more about the subjects raised on this page?